engrhamzaaliimran/NodeMCU_AWSIoTCore/README.md

   - xxx-certificate.pem
   - xxx-private.pem.key
 ### Conversion to DER Format
-To flash to NodeMCU, we need to convert the certificate files to DER format.
+To flash to NodeMCU, you need to convert the certificate files to DER format.
 The OpenSSL utility is used for this purpose.
 Next is the syntax for running conversion commands.
 ```sh
 $ openssl  x590 -in InputFileName.pem –out OutputFileName.der -outform DER
 ```